martinos/validator_fn/README.md

 user.({name: "", age: "234"})
 ```

-Since we are using curried lambdas, you can compose validators as you which.
+Since we are using curried lambdas, you can compose validators as you wish.

 ```ruby
 postal_code = -> a {